-• We deliver a full range of omni-channel customer contact services, including customer care, technical support, loyalty management, and outbound and inbound sales.
+We deliver a full range of omni-channel customer contact services and customer communications, including customer care, technical support, loyalty management, and outbound and inbound sales.
 We create better experiences across the customer lifecycle through a variety of channels including social media, chat, email, voice and virtual agent to help customers where and how they want to engage.
-Through omni-channel communications, automation, and analytics, and labor efficiencies, we help our clients to reduce costs, enable scale and drive revenue growth and efficiencies.
+Through omni-channel communications, automation, and analytics, as well as labor efficiencies, we help our clients to reduce costs, enable scale and drive revenue growth and efficiencies.
 We serve marquee clients across multiple sectors including financial services, health and life sciences, manufacturing and automotive, aerospace and defense, consumer goods, retail, technology and telecom, travel, transportation, and hospitality sectors.
-The CXM business generally generates income on a per call, per call center employee, or per percentage of sales made basis.
+The CXM business generally generates income on a per call, per agent, or per percentage of sales made basis.